Cleaning Up Your Online Profile: 6 Handy Tips

 Designed for ‘anyone looking to navigate their professional life,’ LinkedIn help you to log your work experience, your academic and professional achievements, and network with industry experts.

 You can also connect with relevant companies, industries and experts of interest to you.
 Doing this can help you find useful contacts which may prove valuable when trying to break into your desired industry.
 If your profile is well put together, companies may even contact you with job offers.

 Want some support on how you can create the ultimate LinkedIn profile?
 Click here, for an informative guide that gives you all the top advice to stand out!

 6. Engage in industry-related news

 Not too difficult right?
-Hopefully, now that you know how to manage your digital footprint to avoid being shunned from the interview room and are clued up on how to use social media to showcase your best self, you will be unstoppable in pursuit of your dream role.
+Hopefully, now that you know how to manage your digital footprint to avoid being shunned from the interview room, you'll be unstoppable in pursuit of your dream role.